ETC-A/etca-spec/extensions/privileged-mode/README.md

 This extension adds the concept of privileged execution which can be used to isolate an operating system from user code.

-While this extension by itself doesn't add much, it's a pre-requisite for more advanced extensions.
+While this extension by itself doesn't do much, it's a pre-requisite for more advanced extensions.

 # Added Control Registers